Why do you think that Volvo cars are safe?

-In this Vlog, Grant explains that it’s down to ‘Confirmation Bias’ and how it can help you.
+In this Vlog, Grant explains that it’s down to ‘Confirmation Bias’ and how it can help your business.

 Let me answer an age old philosophical question.